kathesch/Personal-Website-Julia/project_showcase.md

 ## Finite difference solver for the Navier-Stokes equation

 \mtt{/assets/flowcrop2.gif}{A coupled flow for the incompressible, viscous navier-stokes equation.
-You can view the code for this project <a href="[url](https://github.com/kathesch/FiniteDifferenceFlowDemo.jl)">on my github</a>}.
+You can view the course code on my <a href="[url](https://github.com/kathesch/FiniteDifferenceFlowDemo.jl)">github</a>}.

 ## Fast poisson solver using the Euler-Poisson-Darboux Equation

 \mtt{/assets/plot_676.gif}{We can see the Euler-Poisson-Darboux (EPD) equation is able to find the "steady state" faster than the heat equation.
-Closely related to <a href="[url](https://en.wikipedia.org/wiki/Gossip_protocol)">gossip problem</a>} in computer science or more generally solving elliptic PDEs numerically quickly.}
+Closely related to <a href="[url](https://en.wikipedia.org/wiki/Gossip_protocol)">gossip problem</a> in computer science or more generally solving elliptic PDEs numerically quickly.}

 ## Ellipsoidal Earth with trajectory animation